DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

 The command succeeds, but notice that you did not pass a `-token` option nor did you set the `CONSUL_HTTP_TOKEN` environment variable.
 One or the other is required when ACLs are enabled.
-This command succeeding proves that ACLs are not enabled.
+This proves that ACLs are not enabled.

 ### View the log file